Skip to main content

 Instructions

-• Put potatoes with skin in the water.
-Add a tablespoon of salt.
-Cook them for about 25 minutes until they are fork tender.
+• Put potatoes (with skin on) in a pot filled with cold water.
+Add ½ tablespoon of salt.
+Cook them for about 25 minutes, or until they are fork tender.
+Peel the cooked potatoes by pulling off the skins with your fingers, then slice them into ½-inch (1 cm) rounds.

 Video